Right to sit in the United States: California

 their employment."
 Workers who are not "engaged in the active duties of their employment and the nature of the work requires standing, an adequate number of suitable seats shall be placed in reasonable proximity to the work area and employees shall be permitted to use such seats when it does not interfere with the performance of their duties."

 The gendered provision in California's suitable seating law was struck down as discriminatory in federal court in 1974.

-In addition to California's general right to sit law, California labor law also specifies that "When the nature of the work reasonably permits the use of seats, suitable seats shall be provided for" for sheepherders and goat herders who are "working on or at a machine."
+In addition to California's general right to sit law, California labor law also specifies that "When the nature of the work reasonably permits the use of seats, suitable seats shall be provided" for sheepherders and goat herders who are "working on or at a machine."

 In 2016, the Supreme Court of California ruled in Kilby v.
 CVS Pharmacy, Inc. that workers whose jobs can be done while sitting down some or all of the time cannot be denied suitable seating.
 The class action lawsuit was brought by Nykeya Kilby, a CVS worker who was forced to stand while working.

 In 2018, Walmart was accused of violating California law by refusing to allow their workers to sit.
 Walmart denied any wrongdoing, but agreed to pay $65 million in compensation to 100,000 current and former employees.